alttester/AltTester-Unity-SDK/docs/pages/altunity-tester-editor.md

     Refers to the port the AltUnity Proxy is listening on.
      You can change this value and make a new game build if you want to use another port.
+-->
+-   *AltUnity Tester Port*

+    The port the AltUnity Tester is listening on inside the running instrumented Unity App.

+-   *Company Name*

--   Company Name: company name used for the game build (same with Unity's Player Settings)
+    Company name used for the game build (same with Unity's Player Settings)

+-   *Product Name*

--   Product Name: the company name (same with Unity's Player Settings)
+    The product name (same with Unity's Player Settings)

 -   Input visualizer

 ```eval_rst
     | Lets you see where on screen an action (e.g. swipe or click) happens.
     | The action position is marked on the screen with a red circle.
 ```

 To activate this option before build check the "Input visualizer" checkbox.